raikasdev/betteruptime-js/README.md

 Unofficial API wrapper for BetterStack's [Uptime API](https://betterstack.com/docs/uptime/api/getting-started-with-uptime-api).

-Built with TypeScript, strongly typed and JSDoc'd.
+Built with TypeScript, strongly typed\* and JSDoc'd.
 [Documentation](https://raikasdev.github.io/betteruptime-js/)

+\* = This project is still work-in-progress, and some APIs are not fully typed yet.
+See more in the [API Support][#api-support] section.

 ## Installation